Mazda CX-30 SUV - MPG, running costs & CO2

-Such advanced tech comes at a premium though, so a straightforward petrol Skyactiv-G is also available lower in the range.
-After initially offering the CX-30 with a Skyactiv-D diesel engine, Mazda withdrew it from sale in late 2019, making the CX-30 petrol only.
+Such advanced tech comes at a premium though, so an entry-level petrol e-SkyActiv-G engine is also available lower in the range.
+After initially offering the CX-30 with a SkyActiv-D diesel engine, Mazda withdrew it from sale in late 2019, making the CX-30 petrol only.

 Mazda CX-30 MPG & CO2

 If you're looking for a petrol compact SUV, the Mazda CX-30 is among the most affordable to run on the market.
-Even the less powerful but thirstier Skyactiv-G 2.0-litre petrol can manage a respectable 45.6mpg when smaller wheels, front-wheel drive and a manual gearbox are fitted.
+Even the less powerful but thirstier e-SkyActiv-G 2.0-litre petrol can manage a respectable 47.9mpg when smaller wheels, front-wheel drive and a manual gearbox are fitted.
 However, middling CO2 emissions are unlikely to make it popular with company-car drivers.
 Cars with more electrification, such as the Renault Captur plug-in hybrid and Hyundai Kona Electric, will cost you less in company-car tax if this applies to you.

-Mazda's SkyActiv-X engine is also 2.0 litres, but uses clever engineering to produce more power with less fuel and cleaner tailpipe emissions, resulting in CO2 emissions of 133g/km for the front-wheel drive model with a manual gearbox and 47.9mpg.
-However, it's worth noting the figures can drop to a less impressive 40.4mpg and 160g/km for the four-wheel-drive SkyActiv-X model with an automatic gearbox.
+Mazda's e-SkyActiv-X engine is also 2.0 litres in capacity but uses clever engineering to produce more power with less fuel and cleaner tailpipe emissions, resulting in CO2 emissions from 128g/km for the front-wheel drive model with a manual gearbox and up to 50.4mpg.
+However, it's worth noting the figures can drop to a less impressive 42.8mpg and 149g/km for the four-wheel-drive e-SkyActiv-X model with an automatic gearbox.

-Every Mazda CX-30 will cost £140 a year in road tax, and Mazda owners have told us that servicing and maintenance is reasonably priced.
+Every mild-hybrid ‘e-SkyActiv’ Mazda CX-30 will cost the slightly discounted annual rate for road tax, and Mazda owners have told us that servicing and maintenance is reasonably priced.